Eugene Raymond Hutchinson: Biography

 Based in Chicago from about 1910 to 1930, Hutchinson initially specialized in portrait work. winning favor most notably among leading lights in the world of literature, the arts and progressive politics, his clients including Rupert Brooke, Carl Sandburg, Edgar Lee Masters, Anna Pavlova, Emma Goldman, and William Jennings Bryan.

 After moving to New York City during the Great Depression, Hutchinson perhaps for economic reasons turned his camera increasingly to industrial subjects, associating himself with Underwood & Underwood, the famous producer of stereoscopic images.
 His interest in photography as art, however, endured.
 It was reflected perhaps most dramatically in his "Eighty-Five Years," a study of two, thin clasped hands against a black dress that was one of 155 prints selected by the Royal Photographic Society of London for a 1935 exhibit in which the National Academy of Design belatedly recognized photography as a field of art.

 Probably born in Rockville, Indiana, Eugene was raised by a mother who was left a widow with three children before she was 30.
 As a teenager, he found his way to New York City where he apprenticed with a Broadway society photographer.
 One source indicates that his mentor was Joseph Hall.
-Another states that it was "Histead."

 Hutchinson's first known success in exhibiting his work professionally came in 1906 after he returned home to Danville.
 A catalog for the Chicago Photographic Salon held at the Toledo Museum of Art lists two of his works, Item 188, "Portrait – Mrs. J.S.E." and Item 189, "Great Grandma," the latter listed for sale at $20.
 By 1910, Hutchinson apparently was supporting himself as a portrait photographer, catering to the well-off residents of Chicago's "Gold Coast" suburbs from his studio in Lake Forest.

 From the outset of his career, however, Hutchinson marketed himself widely.
 At about the same time he opened his Lake Forest studio, he also set up shop in Chicago's Fine Arts Building, about a block south of the Art Institute on Michigan Avenue in the Chicago Landmark Historic Michigan Boulevard District.
 There he cultivated a following among the Windy City's writers, dancers, and political activists.
 Additionally, he took on work for advertising and commercial illustration, presaging his focus on industrial photography two decades later.

 Regarded as an introvert by his family, Hutchinson described himself as an individualist and professional idealist.
 Nevertheless, he was not reluctant to engage in self-promotion.
 In 1909, he exhibited at a major photographic exhibition in Dresden along with Goldensky, Käsebier, and Dooner.
 In 1918, he was a guest speaker at the Twentieth Annual Convention of the Photographers Association of New England.
 A year later, he gave a presentation at the annual meeting of the American Association of Photographers.

 Anna Pavlova by Hutchinson, from a 1921 publication.